Tag Archives: attorney

 VOCATIONAL EXPERT TESTIMONY MUST BE BASED ON EVIDENCE

-VOCATIONAL EXPERT TESTIMONY AT HEARING Vocational expert testimony requires evidence at a disability hearing.
-If you have appeared at a hearing before an SSA judge, a vocational expert probably gave testimony during your hearing.
-Vocational experts are often called by the judge to testify about the number of jobs that are available to a… Read More »
+VOCATIONAL EXPERT TESTIMONY Vocational expert (VE) testimony requires evidence at an ALJ hearing.
+If you have appeared at a hearing before an SSA judge, a VE probably gave testimony during your hearing.
+VEs are often called by the judge to testify about the number of jobs that are available to a person seeking benefits….
+Read More »

 APPEALS COUNCIL REVIEW

 APPEALS COUNCIL REVIEW – SHOULD YOU APPEAL?
-If the ALJ sent you an Unfavorable Decision after your hearing, you should be asking yourself if it is time to seek the Appeals Council review.
-The Appeals Council is a group of individuals who review ALJ decisions from all over the nation.
-If you lost your… Read More »
+Appeals Council review is the next step after an ALJ hearing.
+If the ALJ sent you an Unfavorable Decision after your hearing, you should be asking if it is time to seek the Appeals Council review.
+The Appeals Council is a group of individuals who review ALJ… Read More »

 WHY DOES SSA KEEP DENYING MY CASE?

-Why Hasn’t SSA Granted Your Case?
+WHY ISN’T THE SSA GRANTING YOUR BENEFITS?
 At Cannon Disability Law, we hear a version of this question every day.
-People look at their neighbors and believe they should not be receiving disability benefits.
-They also believe they should get benefits and can’t understand why the SSA denied their case.
-If you are asking yourself a similar… Read More »
+People look at their neighbors and believe they should not be getting paid SSDI and SSI benefits.
+People compare themselves to others and think their illness is worse.
+Therefore, they believe they should get benefits… Read More »